Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Structural-constrained modeling for unobservable FDI attack identification

 \subsection{Structural-constrained model}

-Following Assumption \ref{A; diff}, we consider the difference-based model by taking the difference between two consecutive time samples that satisfy the model in \eqref{eq; FDIA model} with $\cvec=\boldsymbol{0}$ for the first time sample and an arbitrary $\cvec$ in the second time sample.
-Thus, the difference-based observation model is given by \be \Delta\zvec=\Hmat(\cvec+\Delta\bt)+\Delta\evec, \ee where $\Delta\bt$ is the change in the state vector, $\bt$, between the two time samples.
+In the following, we use Assumptions \ref{A; diff}-\ref{A; loads} to construct the new model.
+First, following Assumption \ref{A; diff}, we consider the difference-based model by taking the difference between two consecutive time samples that satisfy the model in \eqref{eq; FDIA model}, with $\cvec=\boldsymbol{0}$ for the first time sample and an arbitrary $\cvec$ in the second time sample.
+Thus, the difference-based observation model is given by \be \Delta\zvec=\Hmat(\cvec+\Delta\bt)+\Delta\evec, \ee where $\Delta\bt$ is the change in the state vector, $\bt$, between the two consecutive time samples.
 Furthermore, by assuming that the noises of the two consecutive time samples are independent, we obtain that the difference-based measurement noise in \eqref{eq; 1} is distributed according to ${\Delta\evec\sim \mathcal{N}(\boldsymbol{0},2\Rmat)}$, where, for the sake of simplicity, it is assumed that $2\Rmat=\sigma_e^2\Imat$.